 About this preview:

-The following is a preview of the first few pages of Sound Is Not Enough: Captioning as Universal Design.
-It is available in paperback and digital versions on Apple iTunes, B&N Nook.
+The following is a preview of the first few pages of the SECOND edition of Sound Is Not Enough: The Art of Captioning for Universal Access.

-There are forty-eight million deaf and hard-of-hearing consumers in the United States who are ready to attend your event or use your product or service.
+There are 48 million deaf and hard-of-hearing consumers in the United States and 466 million in the world.1 They are ready to attend your event or use your product or service.
 If you have only been delivering your message orally, you haven’t been able to reach them.
 They don’t hear it or cannot access it for various reasons.
-This book is going to show how

-to reach that audience so they will use your products or services—whether or not they are free.
-It’s not hard or expensive, though it does take a commitment to share your oral message via speech-to-text translation (captioning and transcription).
+This book will show you how to reach that audience so they will use your products or services, whether paid or free.
+It’s not hard nor expensive.
+It takes a commitment—to consistently share your aural message via speech-to-text translation (captioning and transcription).

 Aural Information with Text

-The use of captions for TV and movies has increased in the past years in more countries, including the United States, which is wonderful.
-Imagine the positive impact if businesses, media owners, event organizers, educators, and employers were sensitive to the fact that 642 million deaf and hard-of-hearing people around the world could also be included by adding captioning to podcasts, videos, movies, webcasts, plays, live events, classes, meetings, and any other situation in which information is conveyed aurally.
-Businesses that made such changes would definitely have a competitive edge.
+The use of captions for TV, movies, and online content has increased in the past years in more countries, including the United States.
+It is a wonderful change.
+But imagine the positive impact if businesses, media owners, event organizers, educators, and employers were sensitive to the fact that 466 million deaf and hard-of-hearing people around the world could also be included by adding captioning to other media, such as podcasts, webcasts, plays, live events, classes, meetings, and any other situation in which information is conveyed orally.
+Businesses that make such changes will definitely have a competitive edge.

 Yet just captioning without care is also inadequate.
-Another thing to consider is the quality of speech-to-text translation.
+Captioning is an art.
 It is not enough to just add words.
-They need to be of good quality, with speaker identifications, sound descriptions, and proper grammar and punctuation.
-They also need to be verbatim, easy to read, and synchronized with speech.
-Many think that just using speech recognition software is good enough because they do not realize that it cannot produce quality transcription on its own.
-It is of paramount importance to consider this issue in relation to recorded media and, especially, to formal live events.
+Captions need to be of good quality, with speaker identifications, sound descriptions, and proper grammar and punctuation.
+They need to be verbatim, easy to read, synchronized with speech, well-formatted, and properly chunked—among many other things.

 Who Is This Book For?

-This book is intended for businesses, media owners, event organizers, educators, and employers, as well as people interested in in pursuing a career in realtime captioning for live events—the demand for that profession is growing rapidly.
-The book helps hearing people see the world through my eyes as an experienced deaf professional and better understand how to improve communication and information access via quality captioning and transcription.
-It includes a mix of my personal experiences, summaries of case studies, and some general examples of captioning best practices.
-Most of the information in this book is related to communication and information access in the United States, but the section titled International Communication Access addresses issues abroad.
+This book is intended primarily for business executives, media producers, event organizers, educators, and employers.
+It will help hearing people see the world through my eyes as an experienced deaf consultant and will help readers better understand how to improve communication and information access via high-quality captioning and transcription.
+The book includes a mixture of personal and professional experiences, summaries of case studies, and general examples of speech-to-text best practices.

-I look forward to a time when more of us can enjoy full access to communication and information exchange, and when captions are so widely used along with audio that future generations will find it hard to believe that generations before them could live without universal access.
+I look forward to a time when more of us can enjoy full access to communication and information exchange.
+I hope for a future where high-quality captions and transcripts are so widely used along with audio that future generations will find it hard to believe that generations before them could live without universal access.
+The key to the future starts with you.

 Let’s think outside the EARS!